Hershey Friedman

 Hershey Friedman (born 1950) is a Canadian billionaire businessman and philanthropist.
 His business concerns span the plastics packaging business and kosher meat in North America as well as luxury real estate development and Jewish books in Israel.

 Early life

 Hershey Friedman was born in 1950 in Montreal, Quebec.
-His parents owned a textile company.
+His parents, Yisroel D. and Elza Friedman, owned a textile company.
 His father was paralysed in a car accident in 1960, when Friedman was ten years old.
 He has two brothers.

 Friedman was raised as an Orthodox Jew.
-He was educated at Yeshivas Ner Yisroel near Baltimore, USA, and Beit Shraga in Monsey, New York.
-He later studied the law and accounting in Montreal.
+He attended Yeshivas Ner Yisroel near Baltimore and Beit Shraga in Monsey, New York.
+He later studied law and accounting in Montreal.

 Career

 Friedman started his career by working for his family textile company.
 By 1982, he acquired a plastics packaging business.
 By 2014, Friedman told The Jerusalem Post, "we are the largest in North America, packaging Hershey’s chocolates, Pepsi, Nestle, Elle Candy, the famous Entenmann’s donuts, McCain’s fries, as well as larger and smaller companies internationally and locally.
 We’re also probably the largest bread-bag producer."